modeseven-lfit/reporting-tool/testing/API_ACCESS.md

 - ❌ Gerrit API calls did not occur
 - ❌ Jenkins API calls did not occur

-With full API access enabled, reports take much longer (a few minutes) because the tool:
+With full API access enabled, reports take much longer (3-5 minutes) because the tool:

 - Queries GitHub for workflow status on each repository
 - Queries Gerrit for repository metadata